 operations and special projects.

-functions to insure compliance with approved budgets and policies,
+functions to ensure compliance with approved budgets and policies,

 procurement, and buying and contracting.
-Maintain budget files so
+Maintains budget files so

 that they are accessible and explicable in case of examination or

 audit by university officials.